MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Status:
 *  This checkbox is present in Microsoft Edge Canary 112.
-*  This checkbox is not present in Microsoft Edge Stable 109.
+*  This checkbox is present in Microsoft Edge Stable 110.

 <!-- ====================================================================== -->